|Crooked Creek is the third largest of the western creeks and holds a good population of steelhead.

 215 onto either Route 20 or Route 5 will take you over the creek.

-Crooked Creek is an approved trout water, and is stocked
+Crooked Creek is an stocked trout water, and is stocked

 from its mouth upstream to Glosky Road off Lexington Road (the second road south of Interstate